jiangxiluning/FOTS.PyTorch/README.md

+## Sorry about the pause of updating，since I had more important envent, ICDAR 2019 SROIE, to work on.
+Now, I am planning to pay off the technical debt.

 ## I have finished the detection branch and am still training the model to verify its correctness.
 All the features will be published to develop branch, and keep master stable.
  - ICDAR Dataset
  - SynthText 800K Dataset